 I guarantee live arrival on UPS shipments sent and delivered as UPS Next Day Air Delivery option ‘10:30 AM’ (‘12:00pm’ in some extended service regions) provided the package is not subject to claim via mishandling by the carrier.
 Damaged packages must be filed by the customer at time of delivery with the delivery driver from UPS (only the receiver can file this damage claim).

 You are required to take possession of your live animals immediately from UPS upon delivery.
 Failure to receive your package on UPS's first delivery attempt will also void the Live Arrival Guarantee.
 Any DOA claims must be reported within 1 hour of receipt.
 Receipt is determined at time of delivery as documented electronically by the UPS delivery scan.
-This is why it is imperative that you are physically present to receive the package when it is delivered.
+This includes delivery to a UPS Center being held for pickup(not the time you receive it from the UPS center).
+This is why it is imperative that you are physically present to receive the package exactly when it is delivered.

 The delivery scan must be at its original destination.
-In the event the destination was changed, altered, or forwarded after shipment this typically delays delivery or can even add an extra day of transit time thus voiding the guarantee.
-Any claims due to packages being left outside for extended periods of time in extreme weather (temperatures greater than 90f degrees or lower than 50f) are void.
+In the event the destination was changed, altered, or forwarded after shipment, this typically delays delivery or can even add an extra day of transit time thus voiding the guarantee.
+This includes changing/forwarding the delivery location to a UPS center.
+Orders are packed specifically to the destination I am quoting.
+Often the use and qty of heat packs and other packing materials and /or methods are determined by its final delivery destination and can affect the micro-climate in the box if the delivery location is changed.
+Any claims that may indicate the packages being left outside for extended periods of time in extreme weather (temperatures greater than 90f degrees or lower than 50f) are void.

-After 1 hour of delivery and/or once the fish have been released from the shipping bag into the client’s aquarium, I am no longer responsible for death of the fish, as these circumstances are beyond my control and have too many variables to consider (time left in box(s), acclimation procedures, water chemistry or temperature, existing tankmates, etc.).
-Any claims made after 1 hour of delivery will not be considered for reimbursement of any kind.
+After 1 hour of delivery and/or once the fish have been released from the shipping bag into the client’s aquarium, I am no longer responsible for death or damage of the fish, as these circumstances are beyond my control and have too many variables to consider such as and not limited to; time left in box(s), acclimation procedures, water chemistry or temperature, existing tankmates, etc. Any claims made after 1 hour of delivery will not be considered for reimbursement of any kind.
 You must notify me immediately if a fish is DOA or is in serious trouble when it arrives.